-The Tier 2 methodology with country-specific emission factors developed by New Zealand uses detailed data on livestock population and productivity to calculate livestock energy requirements for the major livestock categories.
+New Zealand has developed a Tier 2 methodology with country-specific emission factors, which uses detailed data on livestock population and productivity to calculate livestock energy requirements for the major livestock categories.
 Animal population census data are collected by Statistics New Zealand every five years (the Agricultural Production census) and survey statistics annually between censuses (the Agricultural Production survey).
-Productivity data are available from the Livestock Improvement Corporation (dairy statistics), non-governmental industry organisations such as Beef and Lamb New Zealand and Deer Industry New Zealand, which regularly collect animal sector statistics.
+Productivity data are available from the Livestock Improvement Corporation (dairy statistics) and non-governmental industry organisations such as Beef + Lamb New Zealand Ltd and Deer Industry New Zealand.
 Statistics on animal carcass weights are collected by MPI.
 Livestock population data are obtained from Statistics New Zealand through the Agricultural Production census and surveys.
-Slaughter statistics are collected by MPI and are used as a proxy to establish changes in animal liveweight over time.
+Slaughter statistics are collected by MPI and used as a proxy to establish changes in animal liveweight over time.